 Most common translation types

-The most common translation projects we carry out for the pharmaceutical and cosmetic sector at AT Language Solutions are as follows:
+At AT Language Solutions, the most common translation projects we carry out for the pharmaceutical sector are the following:

 - Translation of specialised websites